obsidian-tasks-group/obsidian-tasks/docs/getting-started/use-filename-as-date-fallback.md

 For the scheduled date to be automatically set from the file name, the following rules apply :

+- the setting 'Use filename as date fallback' must be enabled, and Obsidian restarted,
-- the task has no existing scheduled date, due date or start date.
+- the task has no existing scheduled date, due date or start date,
-- the file name contains a date in the format `YYYY-MM-DD` or `YYYYMMDD`.
+- the file name contains a date in the format `YYYY-MM-DD` or `YYYYMMDD`,
 - the file is in one of the configured folders or its sub-folders if that setting is enabled.

 Examples of file names :